ultralytics/ultralytics/docs/en/guides/patch-based-inference.md

 | axis_off                | bool            | True          | If true, axis is turned off in the final visualization.                                       |
 | show_classes_list       | list            | []            | If empty, visualize all classes.
 Otherwise, visualize only classes in the list.               |
 | return_image_array      | bool            | False         | If True, the function returns the image (BGR np.array) instead of displaying it.              |

+We extend our thanks to the patched_yolo_infer developers for creating and maintaining this invaluable resource for the computer vision community.
+For more information about patched_yolo_infer and its creators, visit the [patched_yolo_infer GitHub repository](https://github.com/Koldim2001/YOLO-Patch-Based-Inference).

 [nb_example1]: https://nbviewer.org/github/Koldim2001/YOLO-Patch-Based-Inference/blob/main/examples/example_patch_based_inference.ipynb
 [colab_badge]: https://colab.research.google.com/assets/colab-badge.svg